Siixes/siixes.github.io/docs/_posts/2020-08-11-the-art-of-analysis.markdown

 >    2. That process was not started in a vaccuum, it was started by something...potentially this was started
 >    automatically by other software, or perhaps it was started manually by a human.
 >    3. There is a fair chance that there is a binary file (like a MZ executable on a Windows system) on
->    the computer assocated with the process that made this network connection.
+>    the computer associated with the process that made this network connection.
 >    4. The computer had to be able to resolve the domain 'downloadingmalware.com'.
 Are you logging DNS, and
 >    did it make a DNS lookup for that domain?
 If there is evidence that a DNS lookup did **not** happen, that
 >    could imply the domain could have been added to the computers hosts file.
 Is there evidence of that?